aix-group/xai-lab.github.io/README.md

 Make sure that exclusively either `doi` or `url` are set for an entry (not both).
 If both are available, `doi` is to prefer.
 You may use the export options of your favorite reference manager to remove the unnecessary one, e.g. [Zotero](https://www.zotero.org) with [Better Bibtex](https://retorque.re/zotero-better-bibtex/).

 # Devs
-The site is built with [jekyll](https://jekyllrb.com), [scholar](https://github.com/inukshuk/jekyll-scholar)-plugin and [minima](https://github.com/jekyll/minima) theme.
+The site is built with [jekyll](https://jekyllrb.com), [scholar](https://github.com/inukshuk/jekyll-scholar)-plugin and [minimal mistakes](https://mmistakes.github.io/minimal-mistakes/) theme.
 ## Run locally
 1. Install [Ruby](https://www.ruby-lang.org)
 2. Install [Bundler](https://bundler.io) `gem install bundler`
 3. Checkout repo, install dependencies in the repo with `bundle install`
 4. Run with `bundle exec jekyll serve`, the site is accessible at "http://127.0.0.1:4000/" (note the trailing `/`)

-## Deployment
-Github-pages does not support the scholar plugin.
-Hence, the site is first built via a github action at `/.github/workflows/build.yml` from the main branch.
-This action then pushes the ready-to-deploy build artefact to the gh-pages branch for deployment.

 ## Theme customization
-`/assets/main.scss` loads the minima theme and customization in `/_sass/_ikim.scss`
+`/assets/main.scss` loads the main theme configuration and holds custom adaptations.

 ## Todo
 - [ ] add author version PDF support